Ten Lost Tribes: Scriptural basis

 The scriptural basis for the idea of lost tribes is : "In the ninth year of Hoshea, the king of Assyria took Samaria, and carried Israel away unto Assyria, and placed them in Halah, and in Habor, on the river of Gozan, and in the cities of the Medes."

 According to the Bible, the Kingdom of Israel and Kingdom of Judah were the successor states to the older United Monarchy of Israel.
 The Kingdom of Israel came into existence c.
 930 BCE after the northern tribes of Israel rejected Solomon's son Rehoboam as their king.
-Nine tribes formed the Kingdom of Israel: the tribes of Reuben, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Ephraim, and Manasseh.
+Ten tribes formed the Kingdom of Israel: the tribes of Reuben, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Ephraim, Simeon and Manasseh.
+However it is not clear how Simeon, whose territory was within the Judean territory, could ever have been a part of the northern kingdom.
+Also the territory of Asher was basically Phoenician and Reuben was mostly overlapping with Moabite territory.